Irrelevant conclusion

-An irrelevant conclusion, also known as ignoratio elenchi (ignoring refutation) or missing the point, is the informal fallacy of presenting an argument that may or may not be logically valid and sound, but (whose conclusion) fails to address the issue in question.
+An irrelevant conclusion, also known as ignoratio elenchi (ignoring refutation) or missing the point, is the informal fallacy of presenting an argument whose conclusion fails to address the issue in question.
 It falls into the broad class of relevance fallacies.

 The irrelevant conclusion should not be confused with formal fallacy, an argument whose conclusion does not follow from its premises; instead, it is that despite its formal consistency it is not relevant to the subject being talked about.

 Overview

 Ignoratio elenchi is one of the fallacies identified by Aristotle in his Organon.
 In a broader sense he asserted that all fallacies are a form of ignoratio elenchi.

-● Example 1: A and B are debating as to whether criticizing indirectly has any merit in general.